 Cannabidiol (CBD) is a key therapeutic ingredient in cannabis.
 CBD is a naturally occurring “cannabinoid” and one of the most abundant constituents of hemp.
 Cannabinoids are a group of active compounds found in cannabis.
 They are responsible for the plant’s effects on the body.
-CBD is extracted from the hemp plant, and typically comes in an oil.
+CBD is extracted from the hemp plant and typically comes in an oil base.

 CBD is used by many pet parents for its health effects, predominantly pain or stress-related, although studies have shown CBD may be effective for a wide variety of health issues, and can be taken to maintain general health and wellness.

 It’s important to note that in most cases, CBD oil does not contain delta-9-tetrahydrocannabinol (THC), the compound that gives marijuana its psychoactive properties.
 In fact, most CBD products are derived from hemp and not from marijuana.

 #2 What Dog Health Problems Can CBD Oil Treat?

 While there’s no definitive scientific data on using CBD to treat dogs, there’s anecdotal evidence from dog owners suggesting it can treat pain (especially neuropathic pain), as well as helping to control seizures.
 Because of its anti-inflammatory properties, cardiac benefits, anti-nausea effects, appetite stimulation, anti-anxiety impact, and for possible anti-cancer benefits, CBD can be integrated for a number of K9 disorders, although there’s no conclusive data on this use.

 JOIN THE K9 PACK: Click here to subscribe to our weekly newsletter for fun, facts, and exclusive promotional deals you'll only get via email.